 If you choose to roll out the dough and cut out the cookies, you will need to form the cookie dough into a disk and wrap it with plastic wrap before placing it in the refrigerator for a minimum of 30 minutes.

-Once the dough is ready, allow the dough to rest on the counter before rolling between two sheets of parchment paper.
+Once the dough is ready, allow it to rest on the counter before rolling it between two sheets of parchment paper.

 Use sharp cookie cutters, cut out your cookies, and place them on parchment-lined cookie sheets.